Tan Kin Lian: 2011 presidential election

 Tan had already expressed his interest in becoming the president of Singapore in 2008.

 On 7 June 2011, Tan announced that he would be contesting in the 2011 presidential election.
 Following his announcement, he promised to donate a significant part of the S$4 million presidential salary to a specially formed charity and circulated several statements outlining his position on the role of the president, including a controversial statement on safeguarding the reserves.
 The statements drew a mild rebuke from senior members of the Singapore Government, who attempted to publicly clarify that the elected president has only "custodial powers" and not "executive powers".
 In response, Tan issued another statement, where he agreed with the limitations but nevertheless stressed that "the president does not need to be armed with strong executive powers to make an impact.
 A well qualified and properly elected President will make his impact through the power to persuade, to influence, to counsel, to convey feedback and if necessary, to articulate informed positions on specific issues".

 On 7 July 2011, Tan submitted the presidential eligibility forms.
 Tan had submitted his application for the Certificate of Eligibility under a Special Clause, citing his experience as CEO of an insurance cooperative with a shared capital of S$500 million and assets of S$17 billion.
 He was granted the Certificate of Eligibility on 11 August 2011 along with the other three candidates.

 In an interview with Channel NewsAsia, Tan said that his main reason for running: "Many people said they want voice, they want to be heard.
 I think I probably represent the person who has got ears to listen and is able to think independently."
 Tan thinks the role of the elected president should be expanded and suggested, for example, having the president's office produce an annual report detailing the country's reserves.

 In response to rumours circulating that Tan would be dropping out of the presidential race early, he refuted such claims and expressed that he would be filing his nomination papers as planned.
 After submitting his nomination forms on 17 August 2011, he made his nomination day speech in four of the official languages of Singapore; English, Chinese, Malay, and Tamil.
-He was the only who do so.
+He was the only one who did so.

 Tan advocated on the need for the burden of National Service (NS) to be shared by all segments of the society, including females and non-citizens.

 Tan's symbol is a "Hi-5".
 He explained "the raised hand signifies willingness to do public service, while the five fingers signify his values of honesty, fairness, positive attitude, courage and public service."

-He garnered the lowest number of votes among the four candidates, with 4.9% of the vote.
-His failure to achieve at least 12.5% of the vote, contributed to his loss of S$48,000 deposit.
+He garnered the lowest number of votes among the four candidates, with 4.91% of the vote.
+His failure to achieve at least 12.50% of the vote, contributed to his loss of S$48,000 deposits.